| Home-Art

 everything is staged perfectly, adds to the viewer’s realization that she has wound up

+with far more than she bargained for.
 Following the scene of her isolation, we see her humiliated when the master demands she hold a lantern to her face.
 Again the shot is symmetrical with lanterns on either side of her head.
 Even though he isn’t seen, the symmetry serves as a strong reminder of the master’s presence.
 Enforcing his role as controller of what is seen, his voice is heard directing Songlian in how she holds the lantern and how she stands.
 It is almost as if he is choreographing a scene, not getting ready for their first encounter as a married couple (see Delamoir).
 Symmetry serves to deepen the dread during the scene in which the third wife is hanged.
 As most of the servants arrange things inside the room on the roof, one paces at the center of the screen outside the room.
 The right side of the screen is made heavy by the building’s presence, its outline concrete against the pale gray sky.
 In this scene, symmetry gives way to a calculated asymmetry and the viewer’s eye is continually pulled to the building.
 This heightens the "I don’t want to watch, but I can’t help it" mentality viewers often encounter in horror and suspense films.
 However, Raise the Red Lantern is neither a horror film nor a suspense film and instead uses this tactic to force the viewer to participate, though s/he is reluctant.
 This technique also heightens the viewer’s dread and horror over what is happening. |

 |

-At the end
+| At the end

 of the film, symmetry is again revisited with Songlian and the lanterns.
 The red